 We've said it before, and we'll say it again: the economy and the stock market are not one and the same.

 The performance of the economy under a president is open to wide interpretation.
-The performance of the stock market, on the hand...
-Well, it is pretty hard to explain, but at least we can measure that.
+The performance of the stock market, on the other hand, is pretty hard to explain but at least we can measure it.
 And what do we find when we do?

 Allan Sloan got curious.
 He's Fortune magazine's senior editor-at-large.

 There is an argument that stock market returns -- our investments -- might fare better under a Republican president.